XIMAX, THE CITY OF MAGIC

 217 b.S.
 Explosion of Magical Power from the Orb of Ximax

-Ximax abandons neutrality and is forced to battle for its very existence, as ten of the Archmagi die of magical exhaustion battling the sudden explosion of magical power from the Orb of Ximax.
+Ximax abandons neutrality and is forced to battle for its very existence, as five of the Archmagi die of magical exhaustion battling the sudden explosion of magical power from the Orb of Ximax.
 The last, Quagoth Tunta, is thought dead, but is later found after the battle of Osthemangar.

 THE AGE OF CHANGE